SHIVAM-KUMAR-59/JAVA-OOPS/src/com/shivam/oop3/README.md

      - **Run-Time Polymorphism (Method Overriding)**:
        - Achieved using method overriding.
        - The method to call is determined at runtime based on the object's actual type.
+       - **How Overriding Works**:
+          - ```java
+            Parent obj = new Child();
+            /*
+            Here, which method will be called depends on the Child(), this is known as Upcasting */
+            ```
+       - **`final` Keyword**: A method declared as final in a parent class cannot be overridden in any subclass.
+This ensures that the method's behavior remains consistent and cannot be altered by any subclass.
+       - `static` methods in Java cannot be overridden.
+They are bound to the class, not the instance.
+Therefore, the concept of overriding, which applies to instance methods that are dynamically dispatched at runtime, does not apply to static methods.
        - **Example**:
         ```java
         class Animal {